hashicorp/packer/website/source/partials/builder/azure/arm/_Config-not-required.html.md

 -   `allowed_inbound_ip_addresses` ([]string) - Specify the list of IP addresses and CIDR blocks that should be allowed access to the VM.
-If provided, an Azure Network Security Group will be created with corresponding rules and be bound to the NIC attached to the VM.
+If provided, an Azure Network Security Group will be created with corresponding rules and be bound to the subnet of the VM.
     Providing `allowed_inbound_ip_addresses` in combination with
     `virtual_network_name` is not allowed.